-In October last year, I got a real taste of corporate corruption, and had to make a decision about where I stood with it.
-It was tough at first, but now I’m so glad I kept my integrity and professional ethics, despite the fact my finances weren’t good at the time and it got me fired.
+In October 2017, I got a real taste of a corporate hiding information from it’s Board they were legally required to disclose.
+I had to make a tough decision about where I stood with it.
+It wasn’t easy, but now I’m so glad I kept my integrity and professional ethics, despite the fact my finances weren’t good at the time and it got me fired.

 What I learnt from the experience is how a kind of “might is right” mind control rules our society when it comes to corporates.
-Here are five of the reasons:
+Here’s what happened:

-- They asked me to cover up information the Board was legally required to know.
+- The CEO’s 2IC asked me as a consultant to cover up information the Board was legally required to know.
 When I refused, I was dismissed straight away on nebulous grounds with no recourse to action.

 - People who didn’t know me super well, doubted my story.
 A clear case of unconscious bias towards corporates who have the power.